Benchmarking Quantum Surrogate Models on Scarce and Noisy Data: Evaluation

-\section{Evaluation}
+\section{\uppercase{Evaluation}}

-Having prepared a suitable QNN architecture, a classical ANN as baseline and a variety of challenging benchmark functions, we can now evaluate the applicability of QNNs as surrogate functions in domains with small samples sizes and noisy data.
+Having prepared a suitable QNN architecture, a classical ANN as baseline and a variety of challenging benchmark functions, we now evaluate the applicability of QNNs as surrogate functions in domains with scarce and noisy data.
+For all experiments, a 80/20 train/test split was used, and all displayed results show the performance on the test data.